JWilkeGIS/JWilkeGIS.github.io/lobster-mushroom/README.md

 *Modeling Suitable Habitat for Hypomyces lactifluorum in Northern Arizona*

 ## Overview
-This GIS project identifies suitable habitats for the lobster mushroom (*Hypomyces lactifluorum*) using terrain, vegetation, and climate data.
-These fungi parasitize Russula and Lactarius mushrooms and are prized by foragers for their distinctive flavor and appearance.
+This GIS project identifies suitable habitats for the lobster mushroom (*Hypomyces lactifluorum*) using terrain, land use, and elevation data.
+These northern Arizona mushrooms are sought after by foragers for their unique flavor and texture.

 The goal was to create a habitat suitability model in QGIS using publicly available datasets and raster-based analysis techniques.

 ## Objective
 - Identify areas in Northern Arizona most likely to support lobster mushroom growth.
-- Integrate environmental variables including elevation, vegetation cover, NDVI, and seasonal precipitation.
+- Integrate environmental variables including elevation and vegetation cover.
+- Integrate other chosen variables including proximity to major roadways and proximity to Northern Arizona University campus.
 - Produce a clear and visually informative suitability map.

 ## Study Area
-The analysis focuses on high-elevation forests of Northern Arizona, particularly areas within the Coconino and Kaibab National Forests known for monsoon moisture and mixed conifer ecosystems.
+The analysis focuses on high-elevation forests of Northern Arizona, particularly areas within the Coconino National Forest known for monsoon moisture and mixed conifer ecosystems.

 ![Map Preview](HypomycesLactifluorum-project.png)

 ## Tools Used
-- QGIS 3.x
+- QGIS 3.40 Bratislava
 - Raster Calculator
 - Slope & Reclassify tools
-- Python (limited PyQGIS for automation)

 ## Geoprocessing Workflow